-For students obtaining their own preceptor and clinic site: Once a provider (NP or Physician) has agreed to serve as a clinical preceptor, the Agency Information form, and the Clinical Preceptor form, and the Preceptor's CV must be completed and turned in to the SON.
+For all students obtaining their own preceptor and clinic site: Once a provider (NP or Physician) has agreed to serve as a clinical preceptor, the Agency Information Form and the Clinical Preceptor form and CV must be completed and turned in to the SON.

-Once completed, these forms are faxed or scanned/emailed to the PMHNP Coordinator who approves all clinical sites and clinical preceptors according to student learning needs and specific course objectives.
+Once completed, these forms must be faxed or scanned/emailed to the PMHNP Coordinator who will approve all clinical sites and clinical preceptors according to student learning needs and specific course objectives.
 The PMHNP Coordinator along with the SON administrative assistant will verify that an Affiliation Agreement for the approved site is on file at the SON.

 If not, the student must complete and submit the Affiliation Agreement Request.
-Prior to the start of the clinical experience, a copy of the preceptor's license, certification, and a CV must also be on file at the SON.
+Prior to the start of the clinical experience, a copy of the preceptor's license and certification, and an abbreviated CV must also be on file at SON.
 It is the responsibility of the student to obtain this.

-Agreement Contract
+Agreement/Contract

-California State University, Fresno, SON must have a facility contract with the clinical site prior to the student beginning clinical experiences.
-An Agreement Contract must be obtained for each clinical site the student plans to use.
-It is the responsibility of the student to complete the Agreement Contract Request form so that the SON can work directly with leadership at the facility to obtain a signed legal contract.
+CSU, Fresno School of Nursing must have a facility contract with the clinical site prior to the student beginning clinical experiences.
+An Agreement Contactmust be obtained for each clinical site the student plans to utilize.
+It is the responsibility of the student to complete the Agreement Contract Request form so that the SON can work directly with leadership at the facility to obtain the signed legal contract.
 Please remember this is not a contract when submitted for approval.
 It is only a planning form that begins the process of securing the final agreement with the SON to ensure liability coverage for students.
 Failure to complete the form accurately and entirely can slow this process and may prevent the student from beginning the clinical experience on time.
 If a current agreement is not already in place, the legal contract will be sent directly to the preceptor's agency from the SON.
 Completing new facility agreements is extremely time consuming.
 The agreement must be in place at least one semester prior to the semester of the clinical course.
 At least two months should be allowed for an agreement to be finalized.
 Once an agreement has been finalized, students will be notified via email and provided the details of the clinical placement.

-Please note that some clinical sites require students to carry more liability insurance than the amount provided by California State University, Fresno, SON.
-Students at clinical sites that require additional insurance will be expected to obtain a private policy or make up the difference.
+Please note that some clinical sites require students to carry more liability insurance than the amount provided by the Fresno State, SON.
+Students at clinical sites that are requiring additional insurance will be expected to obtain a private policy or make up the difference.
 The Nurses Service Organization provides professional liability insurance options through their website.